Minh24y5/RecipeProj/README.md

 <iframe src="assets/n_ingredients_description.html" width="800" height="600" frameborder="0"></iframe>

 The p-value I found is **0.02**.
 Since my p-value is smaller than 0.05, we reject the null hypothesis, therefore the missingness of `'description'` does depend on `'n_ingredients'`.

+# Hypothesis Testing

+I am going to examine whether simple recipes have higher average rating than other recipes or not by permutation test.
+The relevant columns for this test are `'simple'` and `'average_rating'`.

+**Null Hypothesis**: Simple recipes have the same average ratings as more complex recipes.